awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-kendra-datasource.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Description`  <a name="cfn-kendra-datasource-description"></a>
-A description of the data source\.
+A description for the data source connector\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `IndexId`  <a name="cfn-kendra-datasource-indexid"></a>
-The identifier of the index that should be associated with this data source\.
+The identifier of the index you want to use with the data source connector\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)